netdata/terraform-provider-netdata/docs/index.md

 page_title: "netdata Provider"
 subcategory: ""
 description: |-
-  The Netdata Cloud Provider allows you to manage Netdata Cloud resources.
+  The Netdata Provider allows you to manage Netdata Cloud resources.
 ---

 # netdata Provider

-The Netdata Cloud Provider allows you to manage Netdata Cloud resources.
+The Netdata Provider allows you to manage Netdata Cloud resources.

 ## Example Usage